Whatever direction they go in ‘Licorice Pizza,’ Gary’s pursuit of Alana needs a gallon of gas

 Alana is not really too old for anything except for Gary.
 He is lumpy and unkempt, but his age is her hesitation.
 By hanging out with Gary, is she subconsciously attempting to be a teenager forever?
 Does she share in late-night conversations with her sisters any fears that life will be over at 30?
 All we know is that she has a habit of bumping into kids on sidewalks and cursing them.
 She cares not about what neighborhood Gary lives in or whether he’s going to Stanford.
 While Gary’s backstory is limited, Alana’s is nonexistent.
 She has no friends.
 Was she a homecoming queen contender, or did no one ask her to the prom?
 Did she get A’s or D’s?
 Is she troubled ... enough ... by the realization that the male who may want her the most may fail important demographic tests?
 A tough question for Anderson.

 As Gary, Cooper Hoffman, the son of late Anderson regular Philip Seymour Hoffman, fails to make the case, but he’s got his moments.
 His best is when he’s attempting to resume work as a child model and demonstrates the various ways a kid can wear a Sears suit.
 He also fields the spree of questions from Jon Peters with glorious deadpan responses.
-It’s when Gary gets chippy and sabotages things that he’s not funny, and audiences may wonder why they should be rooting for this person.
+It’s when Gary gets chippy and sabotages or exploits things that he’s not funny, and audiences may wonder why they should be rooting for this person.

 Gary Valentine is based on Gary Goetzman, a onetime child actor-turned-adult-actor-and-entrepreneur-and-Hollywood producer associated with Tom Hanks projects.
 A friend of Anderson, Goetzman has a credit in the quirky, interesting, but not particularly great “Melvin and Howard.”
 No doubt, Goetzman has led an incredible life with surely incredible stories.
 Anderson may have been too smitten with those stories and thought they could carry much more than they do.
 Scattered around among vignettes, Hoffman never nails what it is that makes Gary tick.